Karthik-EM/Intelligent-Wildlife-Monitoring-System/README.md

 ## 3. Install the AI Model (Crucial Step)

-The SpeciesNet AI model is a ~200MB file that must be downloaded manually.
+The SpeciesNet AI model is a ~200MB file that must be downloaded.

 1. Go to Kaggle: [SpeciesNet v4.0.2a PyTorch Model](https://www.kaggle.com/api/v1/models/google/speciesnet/pyTorch/v4.0.2a/1/download)
 2. Download the `archive.tar.gz` file and extract it.